 Table 2-1 indicates existing land use acreages in Fairview in 2017.
 Approximately 65 percent of the community is comprised of residential uses.
-This includes rural residential areas with small-scale agriculture.
 The remaining 35 percent is comprised of parks, schools, churches, private open space, vacant land, and roads.
 Commercial uses represent just one-tenth of one percent of Fairview, with only two acres.
+Agricultural uses occur in several of the categories shown in Table 2-1, especially on rural residential land and on land classified as "vacant" by the Alameda County Assessor's Office.